eliana-pino/tidy/README.md

 - Bug Fixes
     - Fixed a condition in which the messages table would not be updated in certain circumstances.
+    - Print now works again.
+We overlooked a sandbox permissions setting, which previously caused users who tried to print to see a message indicating that _Balthisar Tidy_ didn't have permission.

 ### Balthisar Tidy 2.1.3 (January 2015)